 [gle] Cork, Donegal, Galway, Kerry, part of Mayo, Meath, and Waterford counties.
 Western isles northwest and southwest coasts.
 1,138,000 in Ireland, all users.
 138,000 (European Commission 2012).
 1,000,000 (European Commission 2012).
 Total users in all countries: 1,167,940 (as L1: 167,940; as L2: 1,000,000).
 Status: 3 (Wider communication).
 Statutory language of national identity (1937, Constitution, Article 8(1)).
 Widely used as L2 in all parts of the country (Salminen 2007).
 Alternate Names: Erse, Gaelic Irish, Irish Gaelic.
 Autonym: Gaeilge.
 Dialects: Munster-Leinster (Southern Irish), Connacht (Western Irish), Donegal (Northern Irish, Ulster).
 Classification: Indo-European, Celtic, Insular, Goidelic.
 Comments: Taught as an official language in schools and encouraged by the government.

 Irish Sign Language

-[sth] 6,000 in Ireland.
+[sth] 6,000.
 Total users in all countries: 86,000.
 Status: 6a (Vigorous).
 Alternate Names: Cant, Gammon, Irish Traveler Cant, Sheldru, The Cant.
 Dialects: None known.
 Based largely on Irish [gle] with influence from an undocumented source.
 Classification: Mixed language, Irish-undocumented.
 Comments: The secret language, or cryptolect, of Travellers in the British Isles.
-Not Gypsies.
+Not Roma.